-Every Schulich student has their photo taken for Schulich class lists and the YU card.
+Your YU-card photo will also serve as your class list photo.
 Class photo lists are given to each instructor at the beginning of term, and are used to assist instructors in learning student names, and to assure that students are given credit for class participation.
-Students need to ensure that their photo is included in the database by having it taken at Smart Start or in the Schulich Student & Enrolment Services office.
+Students need to ensure that their photo is included in the database by having a valid YU-card.